TRON-US/docker-tron-quickstart/README.md

 ```
 docker ps
 ```
-If you want also to know which version of java-tron is used by Tron Quickstart, run
+If you want also to know which version of JavaTron is used by Tron Quickstart, run
 ```
 docker exec -it tron ./info
 ```
 ### History

+__1.2.6__
+Uses JavaTron v3.2.1.2.
+Adds a script to have info about the current version of Tron Quickstart and JavaTron.

 __1.2.5__
-Uses java-tron v3.2.1.2.
+Uses JavaTron v3.2.1.1.

 __1.2.4__
 Allow to see the version of the current image from `docker ps`.